Interview with Demoscener – kb (Farbrausch)

 Regardless of what group or what project you’re working on, is there anything you really care about when you make demo/music?

 I think the only thing I care about is that I need to like what I produce.
 Songs I made need to pass the “doesn’t get annoying after looping it for 5 hours” test for me.
 Demos I participated in should be pleasing for my eye and such.
-Of course the bar varies depending on how much time I spent on doing something, but in the end I need to have a good feeling watching or listening to the end
+Of course the bar varies depending on how much time I spent on doing something, but in the end I need to have a good feeling watching or listening to the end result.

 As far as meaning is concerned – I don’t really see myself as an artist, just as someone who enjoys making and consuming cool stuff.
 My past as a goth certainly helps with writing that lyrically loaded scenepoetry though 🙂